taunsquared/taunsquared.github.io/_pages/about-me.md

 You can [**read the full-text of my doctoral thesis here**](https://www.dropbox.com/s/iqyfmj1rmcn083z/DanbeeKim_INDP2013_PhDThesis.pdf?dl=0). <br/>

-I will continue to develop and teach Field Neuroscience with the UK-based company [NeuroGears](http://neurogears.org/about-us/), focusing on building collaborative projects that use storytelling and interactive experiences to help people apply scientific methods of understanding to their daily lives. <br/>
+I will continue to develop and teach Field Neuroscience with the UK-based company [NeuroGears](http://neurogears.org/about-us/), focusing on building collaborative projects that use storytelling and interactive experiences to help people apply scientific methods of understanding to their daily lives.
+I currently organize and teach for the [Appalachian Institute for Creative Learning](https://appalachianinstitute.org/), a summer enrichment camp for rising 3rd through 12th graders, and [Neuronautas](https://gulbenkian.pt/academias/videos/fundacao-champalimaud/), a summer intensive field neuroscience program for teenagers. <br/>

 If you would like to get in touch, please tweet @taunbot or email me at danbee[at]danbeekim[dot]org.